 3) Screen use before bed

-Research has shown a relationship between evening television viewing and sleep problems for children, especially for those children with TVs in their bedroom.
+Research has shown a relationship between evening television viewing and children’s sleep problems, especially those children with TVs in their bedrooms.
 At least one hour before bedtime, eliminate the use of screens.
-This includes the television, computers, tablets, and phones.
-Screens are mentally stimulating and the blue light coming from these devices actually tricks the body into thinking it is still daytime; this may keep your child’s body from releasing a sleepy hormone, melatonin.
+This includes television, computers, tablets, and phones.
+Screens are mentally stimulating, and the blue light from these devices actually tricks the body into thinking it is still daytime; this may keep your child’s body from releasing a sleepy hormone, melatonin.
 No melatonin release = no sleep.
 One of our most important healthy sleep habits is no screens in bedrooms.

 4) Regular sleep/wake times

 Keep your child’s sleep/wake cycles as consistent as possible.
-Try not to deviate by more than 30 to 60 minutes for bedtime OR waketime.
+Avoid deviating by more than 30 to 60 minutes for bedtime OR waketime.
 This all has to do with your body’s natural circadian rhythm.
 Too much deviation from a schedule on a day-to-day basis will impact your child’s ability to fall asleep and stay asleep.
 Even on weekends – avoid allowing your child too much leeway with staying up late or sleeping in.

 6) Cool bedroom temperature

-In order to fall asleep, our body temperature actually needs to drop.
+To fall asleep, our body temperature needs to drop.
 If your child is dressed too warm, or your house is too warm, they may have difficulty falling asleep.
 Keep your child’s room cool and provide a blanket(s) so they can regulate temperature through the night.